Vitamin D Effects & Interactions - Questions & Answers - Page 9

 Popular questions about Vitamin D

-Can Vitamin D3 cause swollen ankles?
+Does Vitamin D cause swollen feet?

-Can you take Vitamin D with Adderall?
+Can I take Vitamin D with a fever?

 Key facts about Vitamin D